thoughtspot/thoughtspot.github.io/_release/notes.md

 A problem using Microsoft Internet Explorer, when saving the name of the answer, where the dialog box and 'Done' button can be hidden behind the table, is now fixed.

-A problem where the horizontal legend in pinboard presentation mode, overflows the edge of the screen, is now fixed.
+A problem where the horizontal legend in pinboard presentation mode overflows the edge of the screen, is now fixed.

 Previously, admin style and font customizations for tables and charts were not on by default, but should have been.
 This is now fixed.

 Previously, there was a problem that occurred when typing a search phrase.
-When the full phrase appeared in the suggestion drop-down list, and you clicked on it, the full search phrase appeared, highlighted in red, in the search field.
+When the full phrase appeared in the suggestion drop-down list, and you clicked it, the full search phrase appeared, highlighted in red, in the search field.
 This has now been fixed.

 A problem where GeoBubble or Geo HeatMap charts display briefly and then disappear, when using certain datasets, is now fixed.